 Marketing isn’t a sales pitch – to an extent.
 You do have to promote yourself and your services, but you can do so without coming off as a sleazy salesperson.

-In this COVID era, people are hungry for genuine connections.
-They want to buy from brands whose values align with theirs.
+People are hungry for genuine connections.
+They want to buy from businesses whose values align with theirs.

 This is what we call Marketing with Love.
 It’s empathizing with your patients, not their wallets.